 George Carlin was born on May 12, 1937, in the Bronx, New York.
 After dropping out of high school and enlisting in the Air Force, Carlin began taking radio jobs, eventually (with partner Jack Burns) attracting the attention of Lenny Bruce, who helped get them appearances on The Tonight Show with Jack Paar.
 Carlin went on to become a popular stand-up comedian, author, and film and television actor.

 George Denis Patrick Carlin was born May 12, 1937, in the Bronx, New York.
-Carlin and his younger brother, Pat, were primarily raised by their mother in Manhattan's Morningside Heights section.
+Carlin and his older brother, Pat, were primarily raised by their mother in Manhattan's Morningside Heights section.
 Mary Carlin, a devout Irish Catholic, worked as a secretary to support her children.
-She had left Carlin's father Patrick, a national advertising manager for the New York Sun, when he was an infant.
+When George was an infant, she left Carlin's father Patrick, who was a national advertising manager for the New York Sun.

 Carlin attended parochial school and much of his negative religious sentiment stems from his experience as a Roman Catholic altar boy.
 Carlin completed two years of high school before dropping out in the ninth grade.

 In 1954, at age 17, he enlisted in the U.S. Air Force as a radar technician and was stationed at Shreveport, Louisiana.
 Over the next three years, Carlin earned his high school equivalency and moonlighted as a disc jockey at a local radio station.
 He also received three courts-martial and numerous disciplinary punishments, according to his official Web site.
 After a general discharge in 1957, he took radio jobs in Boston and Fort Worth, Texas.

 Early Comedy Career